ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

-- use of Domain Attributes in text - supported in both the Subject and the Body
+- use of domain attributes in text - supported in both the Subject and the Body

 In the text of both parameters for Subject and Body, we can now reach and  use the domain attributes' values (system domain attributes and calculated attributes).
 They are calculated for the particular entity  record for which the rule is executed.
 In order for the domain attribute to be property recognized by the system, it needs to be surrounded with curly brackets '{...}'.

 Currently are supported the following options:
 \1.
 Attributes: {DocumentDate}.